hotkit/pgasio/README.md

 ### Testing pgasio

-Travis is used to test Boost libraries from 1.60.0 to 1.64.0 together with clang 4.0 and gcc.
+Travis is used to test Boost libraries [1.66.0 and gcc 7](https://travis-ci.org/KayEss/f5-threading).

 ## Using pgasio